stuartstobie/cz-customisable/README.md

-# cz-customizable
+# cz-customisable

-The customizable Commitizen plugin (or standalone utility) to help achieve consistent commit messages such as [Conventional Commits](https://www.conventionalcommits.org/).
+The customisable Commitizen plugin (or standalone utility) to help achieve consistent commit messages such as [Conventional Commits](https://www.conventionalcommits.org/).
 Note that you can create any commit message pattern.
 You don't have to use the pattern from the Conventional Commits.
 For example, my team uses this pattern: `[minor] add new feature xyz`

 ![screenshot](screenshot.png)